Thayer Brook Preserve

 Thayer Brook Preserve's trails connect to the Libby Hills Forest trails network, creating even longer loops or hikes from Ramsdell Road.
 Please abide by rules and regulations set forth by Libby Hill Forest Trails.
 Parking near Gray-New Gloucester schools (Libby Hill Road) provide convenient access to those trails.

-Parking: There is a fourteen space trailhead parking lot at 92 Ramdsdell Road, Gray, ME.
+Parking: There is a fourteen-space trailhead parking lot at 92 Ramdsdell Road, Gray, ME.
+This parking lot is plowed during the winter.
 Parking also exists at Libby Hill Road.

-The multi-use Mill Trail enters the preserve from the Ramsdell Road trailhead, with pedestrian and bicycle access from the trailhead parking lot.
-The Mill Trail and its bridges have some large puddles and safety issues, pending improvements.
-Except during mud season, the Mill Trail is suitable for bikes and hiking but plan on skirting a large puddle or two.
+The multi-use (hiking, biking, and more) Mill Trail begins at the Ramsdell Road trailhead.
+This trail has some large puddles and muddy sections, pending improvements.
+Except during mud season, it is suitable for bikes and hiking, but plan on skirting a large puddle or two.
+No ATV use is allowed.

-Permitted: Biking, fishing, hiking, backcountry skiing, snowmobiling (on the Mill Trail only), and snowshoeing.
-Dogs are welcome but must be leashed, due to wildlife sensitivities unique to this parcel.
+- Dogs are welcome but must be leashed at all times due to wildlife sensitivities unique to this parcel.

 Royal River Conservation Trust protects and stewards properties, including Thayer Brook Preserve, located within the traditional homelands of the Wabanaki.
 We strive to ensure that our properties are inclusive and accessible and provide opportunities for healing, education, and respite.